 Code.org offers several self-paced coding modules.
 Catering to different age groups, your children can explore : Sprite Lab, Artist Lab, App Lab and Game Lab.
 These labs guide your children to create their own games and apps.

 Cuemath has an extensive program inculcating code.org modules.
 Children from grades 1 to 7 are taken through Sprite Lab, Game Lab and App Lab.
 Cuemath’s curriculum covers all the core concepts of programming by guiding your child through the puzzles and activities in code.org.
-Games & apps are developed making the experience fun and engaging.
+Games and apps are developed making the experience fun and engaging.

-These platforms offer short programs that are fun, yet challenging!
+These platforms offer short programs that are fun, yet challenging.
 Children can create their own games, apps and web pages using real-time programming languages.